drivendataorg/unsupervised-wisdom/3rd Place/README.md

 ##### windows
 4. `conda install -c conda-forge faiss` (using the other conda channel in Windows causes missing dlls)

-Interactive Graph image snapshots were saved and loaded.
-To render them the notebook needs to be run

 ### Specify data paths and OpenAI Key

 To run the notebook ensure the following file paths and your openai key are specified. i.e